Main building, doors, windows, locks, spare keys, lighting, alarms

-There are some steps you can take to increase your security that don’t cost a penny, and are simply about common sense.
+There are some steps you can take to increase your security that doesn’t cost a penny and are simply about common sense.

-- One in three burglaries occur due to an open or unlocked window or door.
+- One in three burglaries occurs due to an open or unlocked window or door.
 Always close and lock all doors and windows, while at home as well as when out and about.
-Use your secondary locks such as mortice deadlocks as well as latches (see below for an image gallery of different lock types).
-And always take the key out of the lock once you’ve locked the door – don’t let a burglar reach in through the letterbox or catflap and grab your key.
+Use your secondary locks such as mortice deadlocks as well as latches.
+Always take the key out of the lock once you’ve locked the door – don’t let a burglar reach in through the letterbox or catflap and grab your key.

 - Don’t draw your curtains in the daytime; this can suggest your home is empty.

 - A pile of post on the doormat is a clear sign the occupants are away.
 Ask a trusted neighbour to clear your post, or use Royal Mail’s ‘Keepsafe’ service’ – they will keep your mail for up to two months.

 - Keep house and car keys out of sight and reach.
 Never leave spare keys in obvious places, like under the mat.

 - Beware of bogus callers; use your spy hole to see who it is, and if you don’t know them, ask to see their ID.
 We recommend asking them to pass their ID through the letterbox where feasible, or hold it to the window so that their details can be thoroughly checked.
 Door chains can be useful in these situations, but chains should have achieved Secured by Design or similar accreditation and need to be fitted with strong fixings, as some of the poorer quality chains can be vulnerable to force.

 - In shared dwellings, encourage your fellow residents to close doors and refuse entry to anybody that is not known to the household.